-Katie Baynes, a counsel in Nixon Peabody’s Public Finance group, focuses her practice on project finance, infrastructure finance and public finance.
-She represents government authorities, issuers and underwriters in connection with project financings as well as industrial development revenue bonds; civic facility revenue bonds; college and university bonds; hospital, health care, and senior living bonds; other exempt facility bonds; and multi-family housing bonds.
+Katie Baynes, a partner in Nixon Peabody’s Public Finance group, focuses her practice on project finance, infrastructure finance and public finance.
+She represents government authorities, issuers and underwriters in connection with project financings including stadiums and arenas as well as industrial development revenue bonds; college and university bonds; hospital, health care, and senior living bonds; and other exempt facility bonds.

-I have been involved in numerous tax-exempt and taxable stadium and sports team financings, including for the Barclays Center in Brooklyn, Yankee Stadium and Citi Field Ballpark, MetLife Stadium in New Jersey and the new stadium for the San Francisco 49ers in Santa Clara, California.
-In particular, I led the 2009 bond financing for the completion of the New York Mets Citi Field Ballpark.
+I have been involved in numerous tax-exempt and taxable stadium and sports team financings, including for the Barclays Center in Brooklyn, Yankee Stadium and Citi Field Ballpark, MetLife Stadium in New Jersey and Levi’s Stadium in Santa Clara, California.
 Our team has won national recognition for its award-winning solutions to the challenges of financing these projects, which leverage taxpayer dollars to maximize private investment in these public facilities.

-I am involved in a broad array of financings for economic development, including serving as bond counsel for many of the firm’s issuing authority clients, and underwriter’s counsel for our investment banking clients.
+I am involved in a broad array of financings for economic development, including serving as bond counsel and underwriter’s counsel.
 Projects financed include industrial development bonds as well as those for nonprofit borrowers such as universities and hospitals.
-My clients include industrial development agencies in New York City, Suffolk County, Westchester County, Dutchess County and Ontario County as well the Dormitory Authority of the State of New York and the Massachusetts Development Finance Agency.

 I have also represented financial institutions issuing letters of credit and standby bond purchase agreements to support a variety of municipal bonds.
 I have structured and negotiated senior lien secured and unsecured debt, including credit facilities, exempt public offerings, limited offerings and private placements as well as subordinated debt and related inter-creditor arrangements.